 Field Epidemiology Training Programmes (FETP) have been established in over 55 countries globally.
 These programmes are based on the U.S Centers for Disease Control and Prevention two-year residency training programme in applied epidemiology, which commenced in the 1950’s.

 The South African FETP is hosted by the NICD for the National Department of Health (NDoH).
 The programme is a combination of didactic and practical training in which the resident is grounded in the academic basics of applied epidemiology and is assigned to field sites where s/he learns by doing while being mentored by supervisors in projects that address key public health priorities within the respective countries and within the regions.

-The 2021 cohort will begin in January 2020 and end in December 2021 and applicants are required to apply at both the University of Pretoria and the University of the Witwatersrand.
+The 2021 cohort will begin in January 2021 and end in December 2022 and applicants are required to apply at both the University of Pretoria and the University of the Witwatersrand.

 Work experience requirements

-- Professional experience in a health field or other fields relevant to health.
+- Professional experience in a health field or other fields relevant to health

-- Experience of working in the public health system is desirable.
+- Experience of working in the public health system is desirable

 - A medical, veterinary or dentistry degree; OR

 - A doctorate degree in a medical/health-related field; OR

 - A master’s degree in a medical or health-related field; OR